 - 26. If Trustee Gordon's role were so unambiguously understandable, there should be no reason for Lawyer David MacKnight, who represents Mr. Pfuntner, the Avon warehouse owner, to be suing him "to determine the obligations and duties of the Trustee...," or for Mr. Pfuntner both to refuse to release my property in Premier's storage containers for fear that the Trustee may sue him and to refer me to the Trustee.
-Nor would there be any reason for Lawyer Raymond Stilwell,14 who represents Mr. Palmer, the owner of Premier, to have engaged in conduct objected to by the Trustee, as shown in Mr. Stillwell's letter of last May 30.
-Nor would Lawyer Michael Beyma,15 who represents M&T Bank, have referred me to the Trustee, just as did M&T Bank Vice President Vince Pusateri and Assistant Vice President David Delano.
-Nor would Lawyers MacKnight and Beyma feel compelled to copy the Trustee to write to Mr. Dworkin, in whose warehouse Premier had leased storage and office space, in April 2002, four months after the conversion of the case from Chapter 11 to Chapter 7, to let him know what the Trustee would be or not be renting or controlling and how Mr. Dworkin should handle Premier clients.
+Nor would there be any reason for Lawyer Raymond Stilwell, "I who represents Mr. Palmer, the owner of Premier, to have engaged in conduct objected to by the Trustee, as shown in Mr. Stillwell's letter of last May 30.
+Nor would Lawyer Michael Beyma, "I who represents M&T Bank, have referred me to the Trustee, just as did M&T Bank Vice President Vince Pusateri and Assistant Vice President David Delano.
+Nor would Lawyers MacKnight and Beyma feel compelled to copy the Trustee to letters that they wrote to me.
+Likewise, there should have been no need for the Trustee to write to Mr. Dworkin, in whose warehouse Premier had leased storage and office space, in April 2002, four months after the conversion of the case from Chapter 11 to Chapter 7, to let him know what the Trustee would be or not be renting or controlling and how Mr. Dworkin should handle Premier clients.
 Nor would Mr. Dworkin too deem it necessary to refer me to the trustee for Premier. - 27.
 Is it because Trustee Gordon understands his role as being so limited that he is issuing a No Distribution Report?
 After all, he gave Lawyer Stilwell to understand, as the latter stated in his May 30 letter, "Our understanding was that the landlord of the 900 Jefferson Road premises, with the trustee's knowledge, had assumed responsibility for, and the right to rentals concerning, the stored belongings."
 Why did Trustee Gordon let one creditor, Mr. Dworkin, keep running the Premier as if it still were an ongoing business and without distributing its income?